Secondments to Germany

 3.1 Recognized qualification

-The recognition of academic degrees in Germany is verified through the so-called Anabin database .
-Anabin evaluates both foreign educational institutions and specific degrees and assigns them to the German education system.
-For a successful assignment, it is crucial that the foreign university degree is classified in Anabin with the status "corresponds" or "equivalent" to a German degree and that the university is listed as H+.
+The recognition of academic qualifications in Germany is verified through the Anabin database .
+Anabin evaluates both foreign educational institutions and specific qualifications and assigns them to the German education system.
+For a successful assignment, it is crucial that the foreign university degree is classified in Anabin with the status "corresponds" or "equivalent" to a German qualification and that the university is listed as H+.
 If such an assessment is available, a separate recognition procedure can usually be dispensed with, which significantly speeds up the process.
-For degrees that are not listed or not evaluated, however, an individual certificate evaluation by the ZAB is required, which leads to longer processing times.
+For qualifications that are not listed or not evaluated, however, an individual certificate evaluation by the Central Office for Foreigners (ZAB) is required, which leads to longer processing times.

 If the employee to be posted does not have a recognized degree, other posting options exist.
-For example, for a so-called GATS posting ( Section 29, Paragraph 5 of the Employment Regulations ), the employee must also have a university degree, although this does not have to be recognized.
+For example, for a so-called GATS posting ( Section 29 (5) of the Employment Regulations ), the employee must also have a university degree, although this does not have to be recognized.
 If the employee does not have a university degree, the posting must be carried out using a so-called CEO visa.
 We have written a separate VISAGUARD article on the CEO visa .

 3.2 Secondment contract

-Secondment agreements for assignments to Germany play a key role for companies that wish to temporarily send employees from abroad to work in Germany.
+Secondment agreements for assignments to Germany play a key role for companies that wish to send employees from abroad to work temporarily in Germany.
 A secondment agreement regulates the employment law conditions between the sending company, the seconded specialist, and, if applicable, the host company in Germany.
 Particular attention must be paid to the correct wording of the secondment agreement for a legally compliant assignment, as the employment contract is subject to review by the authorities.
-If the secondment agreement is not correctly worded, significant problems, delays, or application rejections often arise.
-We have written a separate VISAGUARD article on the correct wording of secondment agreements , and one of our lawyers would be happy to advise you on this topic.
+Incorrectly worded secondment agreements often lead to significant problems, delays, or application rejections.
+We have written a dedicated VISAGUARD article on the correct wording of secondment agreements , and one of our attorneys would be happy to advise you on this topic.

 3.3 Supplementary Sheet B